judePaull/alx-pre_course/README.md

-Added a new readme for 0x01-git
+Added a readme to 0x01-git